 If the compression of time puts 30 days out into question, my inner push only intensifies, magnifying the specter of the unknown and the unexpected.

-With contagion a real presence in our lives, time compresses, uncertainty blooms, and our tendency to giving lip service to “live in the moment” becomes apparent.
+With contagion a real presence in our lives, time compresses, uncertainty blooms, and our tendency to give lip service to “live in the moment” becomes apparent.